Introduction

 The local art scene is strong with art exhibitions gathering millions of visitors per year, even surpassing spectators in football fields.
 Furthermore, there has been a significant rise in people participating in the scene.
 Anyone who wishes to start their creative industry career will find themselves in the right market for it.

-By studying 2 years or more in a higher education Design degree, students will be eligible for a 2-4-year Post-study Work Visa.
+By studying 2 years or more in a higher education design degree, students will be eligible for a 4-5-year Post-study Work Visa.
 Graduates can utilise these visa opportunities to get more work experience.

 • Fashion Designer